-Publication of identifiable images from human research participants (or a parent or legal guardian for participants under the age of 16 years) must be accompanied by a statement attesting that the authors have obtained consent to publication of the images.
+When publishing identifiable images from human research participants, authors must include a statement attesting that they have obtained informed consent for publication of the images.
 If the participant is deceased, consent must be sought from the next of kin of the participant.
-In all such instances, all reasonable measures must be taken to protect patient anonymity.
+All reasonable measures must be taken to protect patient anonymity.
 Black bars over the eyes are not acceptable means of anonymization.
 In certain cases, the journal may insist upon obtaining evidence of informed consent from authors.
-Images without appropriate consent must be removed from publication.
+Images without appropriate consent will be removed from publication.